Rylands Haggadah: Description

 The Rylands Haggadah is an illuminated Passover Haggadah of the Sephardi rite dated to the mid-14th century, and produced in a style attributable to Catalonia, Spain.
 It contains piyyutim (liturgical poems) meant to be recited during Passover week and the Sabbath before Passover, as well as marginal commentary and a number full-page paintings.
 The illustrated cycle extends from the beginning of the Book of Exodus to the Passover sacrifice.
 The Biblical cycle is unconventionally followed by an illustration of a Passover seder.

 The manuscript measures 28 centimetres (11 in) long by 23 centimetres (9 in) wide.

 Provenance and history

-As is the case with the majority of Sephardi Haggadah of that period, the manuscript's provenance is shrouded in mystery.
+As is the case with the majority of Sephardi Haggadot of that period, the manuscript's provenance is uncertain.
 The identities of the patron, scribes, compilers, and illuminators who produced the work remain unknown.
 In 1901, the book was sold by James Lindsay, 26th Earl of Crawford of Haigh Hall, to Enriqueta Rylands.
 It was later bequeathed to The John Rylands Library.

 Conservator Steve Mooney spent eight months restoring and conserving the manuscript, and it is now fully digitised.

 From March to September 2012, Rylands Haggadah was on display at the Metropolitan Museum of Art in New York.